ChaoticDreamsCorp/coin-price-pro/README.md

 7. **Add Additional Packages (Optional):**

-   socket.io
+   package: socket.io

-   import { io } from "socket.io-client";
+   importing in code: import { io } from "socket.io-client";

+   npm i (shorthand for install)

    npm install socket.io-client

-   nom i

    - Depending on your project requirements, you may need to install additional npm packages for state management, routing, styling, etc. Install them using `npm install`.